 New Zealand: North and South Islands

-We begin with several days on the North Island of New Zealand in the metropolitan and capital city of Wellington.
-From Wellington we head across the Cook Strait to the South Island, considered to be one of the most beautiful islands in the world and a place where the kiwi image of 100% Pure, Clean, and Green is most evident.
-Known as the adventure capital of the Southern Hemisphere there are mountains rising 14,000 feet out of the sea, the largest fiords in the world, rainforests, kiwi birds, massive glaciers carving their way to the ocean, active volcanoes, geysers and hot springs, glowworm caves, and vast expanses of South Pacific beaches and reefs.
+From Hawaii we travel to the adventure capital of the Southern Hemisphere, Queenstown, on the South Island of New Zealand.
+This part of the program focuses on environmental issues ands explores in-depth the Kiwi image of 100% Pure, Clean, and Green.
+New Zealand is renowned for mountains that rise 14,000 feet out of the sea, the largest fiords in the world, rainforests, kiwi birds, massive glaciers carving their way to the ocean, active volcanoes, geysers and hot springs, glowworm caves, and vast expanses of South Pacific beaches and reefs.
 It is also the most recently colonised country in the world, with evidence of the indigenous Maori arriving less than 1000 years ago.
-Our field program includes swimming with dolphins, hiking Tongariro National Park (considered the world’s best one-day walk) and the valleys of Mount Cook, a boat cruise in Doubtful Sound, a feast at a Maori hangi, and visiting high country landscapes and settings of the Lord of the Rings , as well as an extended stay in Queenstown.
-The New Zealand program concludes in the capital city of Wellington on the North Island with a Spring Break during which time students can explore other popular destinations throughout the South Pacific including the Cook Islands, Tahiti, Samoa, and Western or South Australia.
+Our field program includes swimming with dolphins, hiking Tongariro National Park (considered the world’s best one-day walk) and the valleys of Mount Cook, a boat cruise in Doubtful Sound, a feast at a Maori hangi, and visiting high country landscapes and settings of the Lord of the Rings .
+The New Zealand program concludes in the capital city of Wellington on the North Island with a Spring Break during which time students can explore other popular destinations throughout the South Pacific such as the Cook Islands, Tahiti, Samoa, and Western or South Australia.
 (Typically, students make plans for their Spring Break while in Hawaii or New Zealand.)

 Credits and Costs

-Sustaining Human Societies and the Natural Environment (FANR/INTL/RLST 4271/6271) 1 – 3 credits (meets UGA Writing Certificate requirements)
+* Sustaining Human Societies and the Natural Environment (ANTH 4271/6271) 3 credits

-Outdoor Adventure Activities (PEDB 1090) 1 credit
+* Outdoor Adventure Activities (PEDB 1090) 1 credit.
+This course is optional.

 Click on the small photos below to enlarge